 For me, that dog was named Layka.

 And the problem with that kind of love is that on some days it feels like a blessing, and on other days it feels like a curse.
 Sometimes it feels like both at once.
 Because you know that not everyone gets to experience such an enormous, earth-shattering love, and that makes you undeniably lucky, but you also can’t bear the fact that you might not find that kind of love again.
 And the weight of the love is so much that it can carry you through your whole life on just a mixture of memories and intensity of emotions.
-It can lift you up to the sun and then drag you down to drowning in the ocean.
+It can lift you up to the sun and then drag you down to drowning.

 Not that long ago, I randomly came across this quote:

 “Mom, why do the best people die so soon?”